bxparks/AceTime/USER_GUIDE.md

 static const uint16_t kZoneRegistrySize =
     sizeof(Controller::kZoneRegistry) / sizeof(extended::ZoneInfo*);

-static const BasicZoneManager zoneManager(kZoneRegistry, kZoneRegistrySize);
+static const BasicZoneRegistrar zoneRegistrar(kZoneRegistrySize, kZoneRegistry);
 ```

 (The `ACE_TIME_BASIC_PROGMEM` and `ACE_TIME_EXTENDED_PROGMEM` macros are defined
 in [config.h](src/ace_time/config.h) and determines whether the ZoneInfo files
 are stored in normal RAM or flash memory.
 They are needed because the
-ZoneManagers need to know where the ZoneInfo files are stored.)
+ZoneRegistrar need to know where the ZoneInfo files are stored.)

 See [CommandLineClock](examples/CommandLineClock/) for an example of how these
 custom registries can be created and used.